chi-gamma/SVI_and_SSVI_Volatility_Surface_fitting/README.md

 # Stochastic Volatility Inspired Parametrization

-This project implements the SVI and surface SVI parametrization schemes introduced in [1], showing how to convert parameters from one scheme to another and how to calibrate the parameters to raw option data while ensuring the absence of arbitrage.

-The eSSVI parametrization which takes the SSVI a step further and makes the correlation parameter maturity dependent thereby increasing the calibration accuracy for short maturites is also implemented following a robust calibration alorithm introduced in [3].
+This project implements the Stochastic Volatility Inspired (SVI), Surface Stochastic Volatility Inspired (SSVI), and Extended Surface Stochastic Volatility Inspired (eSSVI) parameterization frameworks for arbitrage-free implied volatility surface calibration.

+The implementation includes parameter conversion between SVI formulations, calibration to observed market option data, enforcement of static arbitrage constraints, and robust optimization procedures for fitting implied volatility surfaces across strikes and maturities.

+The eSSVI framework extends SSVI by allowing the correlation parameter to vary with maturity, improving calibration accuracy, particularly for short-dated maturities.
+The implementation follows the robust calibration methodology proposed in the literature.

 ## References